100+ Sinking Funds Categories to Help You Master Budgeting

 At the end of the year, you’d have saved $6,000 altogether.
 You’d have

-• $1,200 to spend for holiday gifts and other expenses
+- $1,200 to spend on holiday gifts and other expenses

 Having those amounts saved in each of your sinking fund categories means that you have the money to pay for those expenses when the time comes.

-Your emergency fund is just for emergencies, i.e. unplanned expenses you never saw coming.
-Or if you get laid off from your job or can’t work for some reason, then an emergency fund can help cover your day-to-day bills.
+Your emergency fund represents money that you save for true emergencies and any unplanned expenses you never saw coming.
+For example, if you get laid off from your job or can’t work because of an illness, then an emergency fund can help cover your day-to-day bills.

-Sinking funds and money you save for short- or long-term goals can sometimes be the same.
+Sinking funds and money you save for short- or long-term goals in a savings account can sometimes be the same.
 But other times, they’re not.

 For example, saving money for a down payment on a home could technically fit into either category.
 But saving money for retirement is most definitely a long-term savings goal.